Gift wrapping: Western cultures

 In Western culture gifts are often wrapped in wrapping paper and accompanied by a gift note which may note the occasion, the receiver's name and the giver's name.

 Prior to the introduction of tissue paper, upper-class Victorians in the west commonly used decorated and coloured thick paper to cover their gifts.
 Modern patterned wrapping paper was introduced to the American market by the Hall Brothers in 1917.
 The Kansas City stationery store had run out of traditional white, red, and green monocolor tissue papers, and started selling colorful envelope liners from France.
 Proving popular, the company promoted the new designs in the subsequent decades, adding ribbons in the 1930s, and Hallmark remains one of the largest American producers of gift wrap.
 Hallmark records that gift wrap accounts for $3.2 billion annually in retail sales in the U.S.

 Waste

-In Britain it is estimated that 226,800 miles [CONVERT] of wrapping paper is thrown away annually at Christmas.
+In Britain it is estimated that 226,800 mi of wrapping paper is thrown away annually at Christmas.
 In Canada, 6 million rolls of tape are used and discarded yearly for gift wrapping at Christmas.
 Some people attempt to avoid wastage by unwrapping gifts with care to allow the paper to be reused, while others use decorated cloth gift sacks that can be easily reused many times; both of these concepts are part of the green gifting trend that encourages recycling.
 Many people are moving into the trend of wrapping gifts with newspaper, magazine pages, old maps, calendars and into baskets to save single use wrapping paper from ending up in the garbage.